averbraeck/opentrafficsim/docs/06-behavior/tactical-planner.md

 # Tactical planner

 A tactical planner governs the short-term movement of the GTU by determining an operational plan.
 To understand when the tactical planner is requested to provide an operational plan, such events are now explained.
-Upon the creation of a GTU a call to `AbstractGTU.move(…)` takes place.
+Upon the creation of a GTU a call to `Gtu.move(…)` takes place.
 This method then repeatedly schedules itself at any (ir)regular interval.
 The method requests a tactical planner from the strategical planner, and an operational plan from the tactical planner using the below method.

 ```java
     OperationalPlan generateOperationalPlan(Time startTime,